LenderPanel.com

 Who will be responsible for the costs of the Transfer of Equity?

-Information to consider in further to the above TSB transfer of equity Questions and Answers :
+Information to consider in supplemental the above TSB transfer of equity Info :

 Tax and Legal

-If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the freeholder.
 If such conditions are not complied with you may be in breach of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancing solicitor will check with TSB This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
+In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+This is something that that your conveyancer will check with TSB This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as TSB or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at finalisation of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at finalisation of the transfer of equity conveyancing.

 If you do not keep up the payments on your mortgage with TSB your property may be repossessed.